ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 On the other hand, seemingly complicated graphical interfaces often only require simple texture paving.
 Even the so-called transparency effects are not unaffordable for microcontrollers that often run under tens of MHz or even hundreds of MHz.

-Technologies used for 2D graphics have been matured as early as the era of NES.
-As 8-bit 6502 can achieve very fancy graphics effects, why can't the most advanced Cortex-M processor of the day?
+Technologies used for 2D graphics have been matured as early as the era of 8-bit Gaming Console.
+As 8-bit 6502 can achieve fancy graphics effects, why can't the most advanced Cortex-M processor of the day?

 **Figure 1-1  2D Technologies used in Super-Mario-Brothers on NES**